 - Marketing/Public Relations

-SYEP also provided workshops on job readiness, career exploration, financial literacy, and opportunities to continue education and social growth.
+SYEP also provides workshops on job readiness, career exploration, financial literacy, and educational and skills training opportunities.

-Many programs were located in community based organizations throughout Erie County.
+Programs are located in community based organizations/businesses throughout Erie County.